-- Work with the City to evaluate and enforce noise regulations. - Preserve existing open spaces to serve as a buffer from new development. - 3.
-Discourage through truck traffic and other through traffic on neighborhood streets.
+- Work with the City to evaluate and enforce noise regulations. - Preserve existing open spaces to serve as a buffer from new development. - Limit truck and other traffic on neighborhood streets.

 Partners: Code enforcement, police department, planning and building.

 Policy 2: Maintain current balance of land uses and density.